famouswriter978/fwgWhisper/doc/INSTALL_windows.md

 ## Install the dependencies using 'pip'

-Use the pip built into PyCharm Interpreter setup to add _openai-whisper, pydub, pvrecorder, pyaudio_
+Use the pip built into PyCharm Interpreter setup to add _openai-whisper, pydub, pvrecorder, pyaudio, pyinstaller_

 Alternatively open a non-administrative Power Shell, Terminal (Win 11), or Cmd and run the following anywhere (use 'python3' if needed from previous step).
 ```commandline